dave-anand/docker-terraform-cli/README.md

 # Terraform Docker Container

-This is a containerized Terraform CLI based on `anand000/docker-aws-cli`.
+This is a *containerized* Terraform CLI based on `anand000/docker-aws-cli` that also set up for use with Terraform Cloud (via `.terraformrc`).

 > This container includes the AWS CLI.